Home » Las Vegas Sportsbooks And Hotels 2023 » Golden Nugget Sportsbook Review

 Online app only available in Nevada

-Located at 129 Fremont Street, the Golden Nugget’s Vegas Sportsbook might not have the room size of the upscale venues on the main Strip, but it’s still one of the best sportsbooks downtown since it was renovated in 2014.
+This is the nicest sportsbook in “Old Vegas” today.
+Located at 129 Fremont Street, the Golden Nugget’s Vegas Sportsbook might not be as luxurious as something you’d find on the Strip, but it’s still one of the best sportsbooks — and has been since its 2014 renovation.

 Sports players can place their bets early in the morning or late at night as the Golden Nugget sportsbook hours are as follows: Monday to Thursday from 8 a.m. to 10 p.m., Friday from 8 a.m. to midnight, Saturday from 7 a.m. to midnight and Sunday from 7 a.m. to 10 p.m.
 These are some of the longest hours for any venue in all of Las Vegas.

-The non-smoking Golden Nugget sportsbook is tucked away in the northeast corner of the casino floor, an ideal distance away from the noise and distractions of the slot machines and table games.
+The non-smoking Golden Nugget sportsbook is tucked away in the northeast corner of the casino floor, an ideal distance away from the noise and distractions of slot machines and table games.

 There is comfortable seating and lounge chairs available to watch sporting events and horse racing, but the main Golden Nugget sports lines are slightly blocked by the betting windows and columns anchored throughout the room.